 Prepping for Easter?
 Check out our complete Easter dinner menu.

-There are different types of ham that you’ll find in the store.
-In short there are three types: spiral sliced, bone-in unsliced hams, boneless hams.
+There are three types of ham you’ll generally find in a store: spiral cuts, bone-in ham, boneless hams.
 Bone-in unsliced hams allow you to cut slices to your own desired thickness.
 Boneless hams obviously have the bone removed, then during the curing process the ham is pressed back together to get a uniform shape.
-Sometimes boneless hams will have a slightly different texture than traditional hams.
+Sometimes boneless ham will have a slightly different texture than traditional spiral-cut ham.

-I like to make a glaze sweetened with honey, brown sugar and maple syrup.
-I’d have to say that those are my three favorite sweeteners!
+I like to make a glaze with my 3 favorite sweeteners: honey, brown sugar and maple syrup.
 Add a touch of dijon mustard and black pepper for just a little spice.
 If you’d like you can add ¼ teaspoon of cloves or ginger.
 I’ve done this occasionally to give the ham a “Christmas” flavor, but most of the time I leave out those two spices.

-It will normally take about 10-15 minutes per pound to heat the spiral sliced ham to 140 degrees Fahrenheit.
-We set our oven to 350 degrees and plan for it to take about 1 ½ to 2 hours for the nearly 10 pound hams we buy.
+It will normally take about 10-15 minutes per pound to heat the spiral sliced ham to 140ºF.
+In a 350ºF oven, plan for it to take about 1 ½ to 2 hours for a 10 pound ham.

 Slow cooker ham will not look as pretty as oven baked ham, but it will be tender and flavorful.

 Once you’re done serving the ham, you can use the ham bone leftovers to make one of these two delicious soups.

 Try one of our popular leftover ham recipes: